 Want 2 extra free email templates?

 I put together another a few more templates for pitching to brands.
 Like I would want these email pitches in MY inbox.

-Drop your email below, and these will zoom to your inbox immediately!
+Drop your email at the bottom of this post, and these will zoom to your inbox immediately!